Dedekind Zeta motives for totally real fields: Introduction

 The element $\mot_n(k)$ is defined in the following way.
 Let $\Hyp^m$ denote hyperbolic space of dimension $m$, and let $\Or_k$ denote the ring of integers of $k$.
-Then any torsion-free subgroup $\Gamma$ of finite index of $\SO(2n-1,1)(\Or_k)$ acts properly discretely on $r=[k:\Q]$ copies of $\Hyp^{2n-1}$.
+Then any torsion-free subgroup $\Gamma$ of finite index of $\SO(2n-1,1)(\Or_k)$ acts properly discontinuously on $r=[k:\Q]$ copies of $\Hyp^{2n-1}$.
 The quotient is a \emph{product-hyperbolic} manifold

 Then, using a trick due to Zagier, one can show that $M$ can be triangulated using products of hyperbolic geodesic simplices defined over $k$.
 By an idea due to Goncharov, a hyperbolic geodesic simplex in the Klein model for $\Hyp^{2n-1}$ is a Euclidean simplex $L$ inside a smooth quadric $Q$, and so defines a quadric motive $(\ref{introquadricmotive})$.
-One shows that the total motive of $M$, obtained by summing over all products of simplices in the triangulation, gives rise to an element $\mot_n(k) \in \MT(k)$ whose framed equivalence class is well-defined.
-The gluing relations between simplices imply that $[\mot_n(k)]\in \bigotimes_{[k:\Q]} \Ext^1_{\MT(k)}(\Q(0),\Q(n))$, generalizing a result due to Goncharov for ordinary hyperbolic manifolds.
+The total motive $\mot(M)$ is defined to be a certain subquotient of the direct sum of tensor products of quadric motives corresponding to all the simplices in the triangulation of $M$, and is well-defined.
+Technically, this subquotient is extracted using framed equivalence classes (\S5.1).
+The gluing relations between simplices imply that $\mot_n(k)\in \bigotimes_{[k:\Q]} \Ext^1_{\MT(k)}(\Q(0),\Q(n))$, generalizing a result due to Goncharov for ordinary hyperbolic manifolds.
+A further symmetry argument is required to show that $\mot_n(k)$ is alternating.
 Theorem $\ref{Intromaintheorem}$ is then proved using the fact that

 for some $\alpha\in\Q^\times$, which follows from a Tamagawa number argument.
 This in turn implies theorem $\ref{Intromaintheorem2}$, using the fact that the rank of $\Ext^1_{\MT(k)}(\Q(0),\Q(n))$ is exactly $r$, which follows from $(\ref{introKtheoryrank})$.
 There are two corollaries.